n00b69/woa-beryllium/guide/NEW2-install.md

 ```

 ##### Select the Windows volume of the phone
-> Use `lis vol` to find it, it's the one named "Windows"
+> Use `list volume` to find it, it's the one named "Windows"
 ```diskpart
 select volume <number>
 ```

 ##### Unassign the letter X
 ```diskpart
 remove letter x